nano-o/streamlet/README.md

 In my experience, this proof style is very error-prone, and it is not easy to make sure that no case was overlooked.
 I would prefer a proof based on inductive invariants, but that's a discussion that's off-topic for this post.

-Instead, in this post, we will model the Streamlet algorithm in PlusCal/TLA+ and use the TLC model-checker to verify it's safety and liveness properties in small but non-trivial configurations.
+Instead, in this post, we will specify the Streamlet algorithm in PlusCal/TLA+ and use the TLC model-checker to verify it's safety and liveness properties in small but non-trivial configurations.
-Moreover, the specification I present are also an example of how to use non-determinism to obtain simple specifications, and how to exploit the commutativity of actions to speed-up model-checking.
+Moreover, the specification I present are also an example of:
+- how to use non-determinism to obtain simple specifications
+- how to exploit the commutativity of actions to speed-up model-checking by drastically reducing the number of executions to check.

 <!-- Even though Streamlet is concise, I think that understanding precisely why it works is not that simple.
 Moreover, the safety proof in the [original paper](https://eprint.iacr.org/2020/088.pdf) uses the operational reasoning style, where one considers an entire execution at once and one reasons about the possible ordering of events. -->
 <!-- In my experience, this style is very error-prone, and it's not easy to check that no case was overlooked. -->